Dana Hills High School

 Dana Hills High School is a high school in Dana Point, California opened in 1973.
 The school's enrollment of roughly 2,000 students is drawn from the nearby communities of Laguna Niguel, Dana Point, Capistrano Beach, and San Juan Capistrano.

 When Dana Hills was built in 1972–73, the area was an unincorporated area of Orange County.
 The school was named for its hilltop location over the unincorporated village of Dana Point, as well as the tip of the hill projecting south into the Pacific Ocean as the Dana Point headland.
 The school later became a part of the City of Dana Point, when the city was incorporated in 1989.

-Dana Hills now has over 155839 sqft in permanent buildings.
+Dana Hills now has over 236758 sqft in permanent buildings.

 History

 By 2024, the school created a program to encourage students to avoid illegal usage of drugs.
 This was in response to several students' deaths via fentanyl.

+In 2025, a new building was opened after several years of construction.
+The building holds sixteen classrooms, replacing the seventeen portable classrooms that were there prior to the construction.

+Currently, plans are being made for more buildings to be constructed, eventually replacing all classrooms in the main building (the 'mall') and moving them.
+This is in order to change the main building into an athletics building.

 STAR Testing

 Dana Hills' Academic Performance Index (API) for the year of 2007 was 824.

+STAR testing was retired in 2013.